aqsa-19/Project2/Readme.md

 # Project2
-This is a sample code practice.
+This project is created from local system.